aaronparker/image-customise/docs/index.md

 The scripts are tested on Windows 10 (1809 and above), Windows 11, Windows Server 2016, Windows Server 2019, and Windows Server 2022.
 All scripts should work on any future versions of Windows as well; however, testing before rolling out in production is recommended.

-Windows PowerShell only is supported - typically during operating system deployments, there should be no requirement for PowerShell 6 or above.
-While the scripts will likely work OK on PowerShell 6 or above, they are not actively tested on those versions.
+Windows PowerShell only is supported - typically during operating system deployments, there should be no strict requirement for PowerShell 6 or above.
+While the scripts will likely work OK on PowerShell 6+, they are not actively tested on those versions.